11 ITSM best practices to boost efficiency in 2025

 Improved user confidence and satisfaction

-When employees don’t trust IT to solve their problems quickly and thoroughly, they solve those problems with shadow IT, which leads to unnecessary security risks and expenses.
-That was the problem at Barkley advertising agency, which previously used an overly complicated enterprise-grade ITSM solution.
-By replacing it with a right-sized solution from Freshservice, Barkley improved their IT department’s “bad reputation,” earned the trust of end users, and boosted customer satisfaction by 160%.
+When employees lose trust in IT’s ability to resolve issues quickly and effectively, they often turn to shadow IT— creating unnecessary security risks and expenses.
+This was the case at Barkley Advertising Agency, which previously used a complex, enterprise-grade ITSM system.
+By switching to a right-sized solution from Freshservice, Barkley improved its IT department’s reputation, regained the trust of end-users, and increased customer satisfaction by 160%.

 “Freshservice allowed us to just ‘get to the point’!” says Lambert Tomeldan, head of IT at Barkley.
-“If our employees had a problem, they just needed to submit a ticket and our team would be able to respond to it immediately.
+“If our employees had a problem, they just needed to submit a ticket, and our team could respond immediately.
 Partnering with Freshservice has helped reverse the reputation of IT and has created a lot of efficiencies.”

 Cloud-based software for fast deployment and remote work capabilities